Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool generates a complete deep linking setup for Electron, listing specific outputs (protocol registration, URL handling, platform configs).
-This distinguishes it from sibling tools like electron_configure_auto_update or electron_scaffold_project.
+The description clearly states 'generate complete custom protocol / deep linking setup for Electron' with specific outputs (protocol registration, URL handling, platform config, builder config).
+It distinguishes from siblings as the only deep linking configuration tool.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.